Parallel Point-to-Point Shortest Paths and Batch Queries: Algorithms for Point-to-Point Shortest Paths

 \section{Algorithms for Point-to-Point Shortest Paths}

 In this section, we present our point-to-point shortest path (PPSP) framework and implementations of early termination (ET), \astar{}, \bds{}, and \bdastar{} based on this framework.
 All these techniques have been shown to be effective for sequential PPSP.
 Although early termination and \astar{} have also been studied in parallel settings, we are aware of little work on using their bidirectional counterparts to achieve high-performance PPSP.
 A key challenge we observed is that the efficiency of sequential \bds{} relies on strong ordering in vertex visits (Dijkstra’s order), which is not preserved in parallel SSSP algorithms.
 Parallel SSSP algorithms usually update vertices in batches or asynchronously, where strong ordering is not enforced.
-Therefore, in parallel, non-trivial adaptations are required to apply the ideas of \bds{}, \astar{}, and \bdastar{} effectively to improve performance.
+Hence, in parallel, non-trivial adaptations are required to apply the ideas of \bds{}, \astar{}, and \bdastar{} effectively to improve performance.

 To overcome these challenges, we first design a PPSP framework adapted from the stepping algorithms framework in~\cite{dong2021efficient}.
 Our framework eases the coding effort by abstracting the pruning conditions and, more importantly, facilitates our algorithm on batch PPSP queries.
 To incorporate bidirectional search, we design a pruning criterion independent of Dijkstra's order and present its adaptation for \bdastar{}.
 Both our \bids{} and \bdastar{} fit seamlessly into our framework and significantly improve the performance.

-In the following, we first present our framework (\cref{sec:algo:framework}), then discuss early termination (\cref{sec:algo:et}) and \astar{} (\cref{sec:algo:astar}) as examples to show the simplicity of our framework.
-We then present our algorithms on \bids{} (\cref{sec:algo:bds}) and \bdastar{} (\cref{sec:algo:biastar}) and prove the correctness.
+Note that both bidirectional search and \astar{} are considered heuristics, which do not improve the worst-case bounds.
+Our goal in this paper is to show that all these techniques can be the same effective in the parallel setting as in the classic sequential case.
+The work and span bounds for \ourlib{} are upper-bounded by the underlying parallel SSSP algorithm~\cite{dong2021efficient}.